Yuxing-Wang-THU/ModularEvoGym/README.md

 # ModularEvoGym
-This is a Voxel-based Soft Robots (VSRs) based on [EvolutionGym](https://github.com/EvolutionGym/evogym)
+This is a benchmark provides a modular soft robot design space for designing and controlling Voxel-based Soft Robots (VSRs)

+ModularEvoGym is based on [EvolutionGym](https://github.com/EvolutionGym/evogym)